7evam/pie-madness-api/README.md

 This repo contains the API code for piemadness.com, a website / forum where pie fans can chat amongst themselves about the annual Pie Madness contest where pie flavors compete in a bracket format.

+## Contribution guidelines

+You can clone the project without forking it first.
+Find an issue and create a new branch referencing the issue name.

 ## Steps to get pie madness backend running locally

 The data for piemadness.com has been copied with crtical user info obfuscated.
 This gives you a chance to run the website locally just as it runs live on piemadness.com by running a local instance of dynamodb and using SAM local.